amitsk/fastapi-todos/README.md

 ## Running APIs

-- After build is done run `make run`
+- After build is done run `make app`
 - Navigate to http://127.0.0.1:8000/docs to view the Open API docs

 ## Endpoints